FAIRERdata/maDMP-Standard/rda_dmp_common_standard_doc_generator/README.md

 The title of the readme is added by the documentation.go code.

+To update the version number in the header, there are two ways:
+1. Directly modify the version number in the README file after you create it
+2. Edit the document title in the config.yaml

 ### 4. Run the utility

 Use `cd ..` to go back to `rda_dmp_common_standard_doc_generator` folder and run: